UW-Madison Zoom - Frequently Asked Questions

 In the case of passing host controls to another user, if the original host is a licensed UW-Madison Zoom user, then the meeting can continue for an unlimited amount of time once the controls are handed off, even if the user who received the host controls is external (a non-UW-Madison user) to our tenant - the only caveat is that the control can only be passed to the external user (a non-UW-Madison user) after the external user has joined the event.

-- Can I share my screen when in a meeting or webinar?
+- Can I share my screen/content when in a meeting or webinar?

 Yes.
 Zoom allows you share your screen, but with some restrictions.
 Learn more.